pillmuncher/hornet/README.md

 version of minimal_hanoi.py that comes with Python in the Lib\turtledemo directory.
 Instead of the original version it uses hornet to compute the hanoi algorithm.

-parsing.py contains some DCG rules for some (about 13400, actually) meaningless german sentences.
+parsing.py contains the DCG rules for some (about 13400, actually) meaningless german sentences.
 It exists only so I can see if my DCG translation works.

 examples.py illustrates some more stuff that is possible with hornet.